 There are two kinds of loads:

-Reactive loads – require additional power to start but consumes less once it is running.
+Reactive loads – require additional power to start but consume less once it is running.
 Examples include appliances that contain an electric motor like refrigerators, bean grinders, blenders, and air conditioners.

 Here’s how to calculate the power requirements of appliances: